jeremylynch83/drjeremylynch/master.md

 ## Prognosis of Brain AVMs

-The main risk associated with brain arteriovenous malformations (AVMs) is intracranial hemorrhage, which is bleeding inside the skull.
+The main risk associated with brain arteriovenous malformations (AVMs) is intracranial haemorrhage, which is bleeding inside the skull.
 This risk varies among patients and is difficult to measure because many patients with AVMs don't show symptoms and therefore never seek medical attention.

 The earlier in life an AVM appears, the greater the likelihood of experiencing a haemorrhage over one's lifetime.
 Ruptured AVMs can lead to serious health complications.
 Ruptures may cause loss of life or permanent disability.